abhinavsingh/proxy.py/README.md

                         folder.
   --static-server-dir STATIC_SERVER_DIR
                         Default: "public" folder in directory where proxy.py is placed.
 This option is only applicable when static server is also enabled.
 See --enable-static-server.
+  --min-compression-length MIN_COMPRESSION_LENGTH
+                        Default: 20 bytes.
+Sets the minimum length of a response that will be compressed (gzipped).
   --pac-file PAC_FILE   A file (Proxy Auto Configuration) or string to serve when
                         the server receives a direct file request.
 Using this option enables proxy.HttpWebServerPlugin.
   --pac-file-url-path PAC_FILE_URL_PATH
                         Default: /.
 Web server path to serve the PAC file.
   --filtered-client-ips FILTERED_CLIENT_IPS